 - Candidates include PhDs and/or MDs who are currently in training or have completed training or a residency/fellowship within the last four years; or PhDs and/or MDs who are still within in the first four years after their first faculty appointment, as of the award application date.

-- All applicants and applicant sponsors for Early Career Investigator Awards sponsored by a scientific council must be members of the AHA/ASA.
-If you need to become an AHA/ASA Professional Member, you should do so no later than May 30 for your membership to be processed in time for the application submission deadline.
-Learn more about AHA membership.
+- All applicants and applicant sponsors for Early Career Investigator Awards sponsored by a scientific council must be partners of the AHA.
+If you need to become an AHA Professional Partner, you should do so no later than May 30 for your partner account to be processed in time for the application submission deadline.
+Learn more about becoming an AHA Professional Partner.

 - Abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the Council on Clinical Cardiology is the lead/primary sponsor.
 Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.
 View a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF).